01-edu/public/subjects/reverser/README.md

 ### Code provided

-> all code provided will be added to your solution and doesn't need to be submited.
+> The provided code will be added to your solution, and does not need to be submitted.

 ```js
 Array.prototype.reverse = undefined